vanhbun2/testvanhhub/README.md

 	end
 end

-local function nearestPlayer()
+local function getNearestPlayer()
 	local char=player.Character
-	local root=char and char:FindFirstChild("HumanoidRootPart")
+	local hrp=char and char:FindFirstChild("HumanoidRootPart")
-	if not root then return nil end local target=nil
+	if not hrp then return nil end local target=nil
-	local distance=aimRange
+	local distance=math.huge
 	for _,p in ipairs(players:GetPlayers()) do
 		if p~=player then
 			local c=p.Character
-			local r=c and c:FindFirstChild("HumanoidRootPart")
+			local h=c and c:FindFirstChild("HumanoidRootPart")
-			local h=c and c:FindFirstChildOfClass("Humanoid")
+			local hum=c and c:FindFirstChildOfClass("Humanoid")
-			if r and h and h.Health>0 then local d=(r.Position-root.Position).Magnitude
+			if h and hum and hum.Health>0 then local d=(h.Position-hrp.Position).Magnitude
 				if d<distance then
 					distance=d
 					target=p